matt-tomkins/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Geography & Environment (Teaching)
+role: Senior Tutor in GIS

 # Organizations/Affiliations
 organizations:
-- name: The University of Aberdeen
+- name: The University of Manchester
   url: ""

 # Short bio (displayed in user profile at end of posts)